-She’s worn the blazers to public engagements back home in the UK too.
-She’s worn it on multiple occasions during the London Olympics in 2012, and again to the 2014 Commonwealth Games in Glasgow.
+She’s worn the blazer to public engagements back home in the UK too, including to the London Olympics in 2012 and to the 2014 Commonwealth Games in Glasgow.

-She wore the green blazer for the first time in 2016 during a visit to Haida Gwaii in Canada.
+She chose the green blazer for the first time in 2016, for a visit to Haida Gwaii in Canada.

 Made in Canada:

 There’s a reason why Kate chose to wear the Smythe Duchess Blazers on both Canada tours.
 The company is Canadian-owned and they design and make the blazers in the country.

 Does Kate wear the “One Button” or the “Duchess” blazer?

 The answer is BOTH!
 The original style name was “One Button Blazer”.
 However, the company renamed it the “Duchess Blazer” after Kate wore it in 2011.
 Today, the style is widely referred to as the “Duchess Blazer”.